brandur/sorg/content/articles/second-wave-api-first.md

 title = "The Second Wave of the API-first Economy"
 +++

-Over a decade ago when some colleagues and I were building out Heroku's V3 API, we set an ambitious goal for ourselves.
-The new _public_ API should be so expansive, so flexible that it'd be suitable to power our own user-facing dashboard.
-No private APIs or other escape hatches necessary.
-If a user was so inclined, they could use the API to build their own version of a dashboard.
+Fifteen years ago, when some colleagues and I were building Heroku's V3 API, we set an ambitious goal: the public API should be powerful enough to run our own dashboard.
+No private endpoints, no escape hatches.

-It worked.
-Not only was the company's new dashboard built on V3, but an outside user would go on to build Heroku's first ever iOS app on it, with no additional feature requests sent our way.
+It was a stretch, but it worked.
+A new version of the company's dashboard shipped on V3, and an unaffiliated developer who we'd never met before built Heroku's first iOS app on it, without a single feature request sent our way.

 ---